newcleo-dev-team/lbh15/docs/source/learn_more.rst

   actual temperature value of the *Lead Volume*;
 - the *PID Controller* tries to reach the setpoint value which changes in time according to the evolution of the *Lead Volume*.

-The provided tutorial implements the just described system by extracting the thermo-physical and the thermo-chemical properties of the lead volume by means of the *lbh15* package.
+This tutorial implements the just described system by extracting the thermo-physical and the thermo-chemical properties of the lead volume by means of the *lbh15* package.
 The user can try more configurations than the one already implemented by changing the value of the following variables:

 - Lead initial temperature in :math:`[K]`;